jedi-academy/learn-4711/data/lessons_1/marking.md

 You probably notice a couple of differences from the first script!

-I can pull a specific branch, or even a specific commit inside that branch (in case you keep working past the deadline).
+I can pull a specific branch, or even a specific oommit inside that branch (in case you keep working past the deadline).

 This script also populates a Mysql database for you, with a name of my choosing.